pacharanero/create-new-revealjs-template/README.md

 * Makes future updating of Reveal.js version very easy (see [Updating](#updating-revealjs) below).
 * Reduces the size of the presentation repositories significantly.
 * Automatically creates update PRs via Dependabot (experimental).
+* Scripts included in the `s/` directory for updating the submodule manually, and for creating a PDF version of the slides.

 ## Usage